ajbowen249/dungeon-delver-engine/readme.md

 3. Run `cloadm`
 4. When it's done loading, run `call 43776`

-### Physical Model 100 With Just a Serial Cable
+#### Physical Model 100 With Just a Serial Cable

 If you have a serial connection established with a PC running an application that can send ascii files, this repository includes a two-step process to transfer the campaign binary to it.
 For the first step, run `clear 256, 43264`, as we'll be using some higher memory than the campaign itself.
 Transfer the `loadhx.ba` BASIC program under `utils` to your machine and start it up.
 It will await an intel hex format file and begin poking it into `$A900` (`43264`).
-Send over `build/ldhx.hex`.
+Send over `build/trs80_m100/ldhx.hex`.
 Note that this first loader script is slow, and has only been proven to work consistently through [`Tera Term`](https://tera-term.en.softonic.com/) with a 50ms delay between characters.
 It will only be used to load the faster loader.
 When it is complete, an assembly-language version of essentially this same application will be loaded, and you can save it for easier re-use now with `savem "ldhx",43264,43674,43264`.
 Before saving, you'll want to delete the original `loadhx.do` file to make some room.

 Once the fast loader is loaded, running it will once again wait for an intel hex format file, only now it will begin inserting at `$AB00` (`43776`).
 This loader is much faster, and has proven stable with only a 5ms delay between characters.
 Once it's done loading, start it up with `call 43776`.

+> **Note:**: Both loaders hardcode the serial port `STAT` value to `88N1E`.
+Ensure your serial terminal is configured appropriately.

-### Virtual-T
+#### Virtual-T

 Using the [Virtual-T](https://sourceforge.net/projects/virtualt/) emulator, first run `clear 256,43776`.
 Then, using the `Memory Editor` tool, load the output `.hex` file starting at address `$AB00`.
 Once that is done, you can run it with `call 43776`.

+### ZX Spectrum

+If configured to build for the Spectrum, a `tap` file will be available at `build/zx_spectrum/test_campaign.tap`.
+You can load it like any other tape with `LOAD ""`.
+This has so far only been verified via the [`Fuze`](https://fuse-emulator.sourceforge.net/) emulator set to the `Spectrum 48k` ROM, and has not been verified on physical hardware.

 ## Gameplay